Feedback

 ART 133Advanced Graphic Design5 CR ELEC, HUMW, Sp

 Expands on experiences in ART 131 and ART 132.
 Emphasizes research, ideation, and the process of design thinking to achieve professional graphic design solutions for print and web communications.
 Advances knowledge of Adobe InDesign tools and Mac operating systems.
+Lab hours are required for this course.

 Prerequisite: ART 132 or Instructor permission